HungNguyenDev1511/Car-detection-serving-model/distributed_training/README_distributed.md

 - Waiting some minute
 ![DowloadPlugin](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/install_docker_success.png)

-- Now open Terminal Linux and type: Ngrok http 8081 (that expose the request to Jenkins) and copy Forwarding url (something like https://9d76-42-113.ngrok-free.app) and if and ok you can see something like this
+- Now open Terminal Linux and type: Ngrok http 8081 (that expose the request to Jenkins) and copy Forwarding url (something like https://9d76-42-113.ngrok-free.app) and if ok you can see something like this
 ![NgrokForwardingPort](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/ngrok_forwarding.png)